trntv/apis-list/apis/harvard-art-museums/harvard-art-museums.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/harvard-art-museums/logo_256x256.png" alt="Harvard Art Museums Logo"/>
 </p>
 The Harvard Art Museums API is a REST-style service designed for developers who wish to explore and integrate the museums’ collections in their projects.
-The API provides direct access to the data that powers the museums&#x27; website and many other aspects of the museums.
+The API provides direct access to the data that powers the museums' website and many other aspects of the museums.

 ##  🔗 Links
 **Docs / Website**: https://github.com/harvardartmuseums/api-docs